 The Secretary of State may direct a local authority to cease to maintain a school where that school is eligible for intervention other than by virtue of section 60A of the 2006 Act. (non-compliance with teachers pay and conditions).

 This will usually be done where there is no prospect of the school making sufficient improvements.
-Before this power can be exercised the Secretary of State must consult11
+Before this power can be exercised the Secretary of State must consult14

-- 1. the local authority and the governing body of the school; - 2. in the case of a Church of England school or a Roman Catholic Church school the appropriate diocesan authority;
+1. the local authority and the governing body of the school;